Germany seeking early start for EU rules hitting creditors of failed banks

 While there is political agreement that savers with more than 100,000 euros and senior bondholders should suffer in the same way as shareholders did during the financial crisis, one central question remains open - when to start the regime.

-Germany is seeking backing of other European countries to fast-track the law, originally penciled in for 2018.
+Germany is seeking backing of other European countries to fast-track the law, originally pencilled in for 2018.

 A compromise is likely and officials see a start-date of 2016, two years earlier than planned and possibly in time to hit banks exposed by European Central Bank tests next year.